surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 	}

 What is in $a ?
 Does even $a exist here ?
 Is it a string ?
 At the time the optimizer shows in, it just can't answer those questions, that is the VM executor role.
+At compile time, we end up handling abstract structure with no real type yet, type and related memory usage will be known/allocated at runtime only.

-OPCache optimizer already optimizes many things, but by the heavilly dynamic nature of PHP, we can't optimize everything.
+OPCache optimizer already optimizes many things, but by the heavilly dynamic nature of the PHP language, we can't optimize everything, at least not as much as in Java's compilers, or even C's compilers.

 That's why when I hear proposal to add strong typing to the language, I like it, because it will boost the performance.
 But PHP will never be a strongly typed language ;-)